Divi Tips #148

 • Set size and position.

-• Set action to click or overfly.
+• Set the action by clicking or overtaking.

 Advanced Navigation Menu Module (DonDivi Nav Menu)